Frequently Asked Questions

 Please note that the Hub will not be able to offer support for visa requests to the Italian authorities for in-person travel to Rome.
 Participation through the virtual campus is also welcomed.

-The UNFSS+2 will be an impactful and inclusive event and will include the engagement of stakeholder, from across the scientific community and the Hub’s ecosystem of support, including Food Systems coalitions.
-The event's engagement and mobilization strategy involves outreach through multiple channels in coordination and partnership with:
+The UNFSS+2 served as an impactful and inclusive event which included the engagement of stakeholders from across the scientific community and the Hub’s ecosystem of support, including food systems coalitions.
+The event's engagement and mobilization strategy involved outreach through multiple channels in coordination and partnership with:

 - The Scientific Advisory Committee (SAC);